 The more of these elements that were experienced during a near death experience, the more “profound”, or “deeper” Doctor Ring classified the near death experience.
 Unfortunately a major problem with this concept of five core elements, is that no proper statistical analysis was ever done by Doctor Ring to determine whether these elements really belonged to the near death experience.
 Just as with the typology of Moody, these five elements were only selected on the basis of the fact that they were most frequently encountered in the reports of persons who underwent near death experiences.
 But the fact that these elements are frequently encountered does not necessarily mean these elements define a near death experience.

 How often do people actually report undergoing each of the elements of these near death experiences?
 After all, not everyone reports passing through a tunnel, not everyone encounters deceased relatives, and some do not undergo an out-of-body experience.
-Studies of near death experiences aroused by cardiac arrest, such as that of Pim van Lommel, reveal the following chances of undergoing different elements of these experiences.
+A realistic estimation of the relative frequencies of undergoing each of these different elements was revealed by the excellent prospective study of near death experiences aroused by cardiac arrest performed by Pim van Lommel (Lommel 2001).

 There is a mathematical method in statistical science called “cluster analysis”.
 This is a well known statistical technique used in social and medical sciences.
 Cluster analysis is a technique by which the relationships between various elements of a phenomenon can be precisely calculated.
 So if a phenomenon is composed of more than one element, then the various elements of that phenomenon will be related, because two or more elements must be present before one can say that phenomenon has occurred.